QuanEstimation/QuanEstimation/docs/src/guide/guide_Sopt.md

     final episode and the values of the objective function in all episodes will be saved.
 If set `true` then the states and the values of the objective function obtained in all episodes will be saved during the training.
-The algorithm used to optimize the states in QuanEstimation are AD, PSO, DE, DDPG and NM. `kwargs...` contains the keywords and default values corresponding to the optimization algorithm which will be introduced in detail below.
+The algorithm used to optimize the states in QuanEstimation are AD, PSO, DE, DDPG, and NM. `kwargs...` contains the keywords and default values corresponding to the optimization algorithm which will be introduced in detail below.

 ---